AN ESSENTIAL GUIDE FOR MEN'S SHAVE

 When you shave with the grain, you reduce your chances of ingrown hairs and red bumps due to trapped hairs furled under the surface of the skin.
 Technically, shaving against the grain provides a slightly closer shave, but we wouldn’t recommend it unless you're certain you won’t get ingrowns.

+Rinse the blade with warm water between strokes to minimize friction and drag.
+Lather back up and go in for a second pass to make sure you got all the stubbles.
 Finally, take care of your razor.
 Too many guys neglect proper razor hygiene.
 You need to replace your cartridge head or safety razor blades every 3-4 shaves or so.
 You need a sharp, clean blades every time you shave.
-To keep them sharp as long as possible, rinse your blade with hot water, wipe dry with towel and give it a quick swipe with rubbing alcohol to sanitize and then store it upright in a cool, dry place.
+To keep them sharp as long as possible, rinse your blade with hot water, wipe dry with towel and give it a quick swipe with rubbing alcohol to sanitize and then store it upright in a cool, dry place so it is ready for your next shave

 Rinse with Cold Water